praxitelisk/FinancialDashboard/README.md

-# iris-streamlit
+# FinanceVue.py-streamlit

-to execute locally the dashboard, open the cmd and type: *streamlit run iris.py*
+to execute locally the dashboard, open the cmd and type: *streamlit run FinanceVue.py*